miamtech/mealz-documentation/docs/web_ssr/set-up-and-usage/basket-synchronization.md

 ## How to setup the basket-sync ?

-Based on the previous explanation, there are 3 points of communication between the retailer & Mealz in the basket-sync process, and all methods needed for this communication are in `window.miam.basketSync`.
+Based on the previous explanation, there are 3 points of communication between the retailer & Mealz in the basket-sync process, and all methods needed for this communication are in `window.mealz.basketSync`.

 > Mealz uses a simplified type to describe products for those methods :
 > `ComparableProducts { id: string, quantity: number }`
-> You can also find the interface for this type just like _miam-interface.ts_, the file name is _comparable-product.ts_
+> You can also find the interface for this type just like _mealz-interface.ts_, the file name is _comparable-product.ts_

 - Sending the user's cart to Mealz is done with `retailerBasketChanged(products: ComparableProducts[]): void`